Sacral Dimples: Advice for Referrers

 A sacral dimple is an indentation in the lower back, present at birth, but sometimes not noticed until the infant’s 6 week check.
 Most are blind ending, just above or within the crease of the buttocks, and do not require investigation or treatment.

-However, if referral is required please refer as soon as possible.
+However, if the following are present the infant should be referred for investigation.
+Please refer as soon as possible.
 Ultrasound is the initial investigation of choice, but after around 8 weeks of age (after ossification of the vertebral arches) an MRI is performed (either a feed-and-sleep, or with a general anaesthetic).

 Refer if